ubc-library-rc/gis-intro-leaflet/README.md

 ### UBC Library Research Commons

+Description: This beginner-level workshop guides participants how to make interactive maps, with a focus on Leaflet.js as a tool to do so.

-Description: This is a beginner-level workshop intended for anyone interested in making interactive maps.
+This is a beginner-level workshop intended for anyone interested in making interactive maps.
 Participants will first be introduced to the concept of a web map and shown the various tools and platforms available for web mapping.
 A hands-on section will follow, in which participants will explore the code that powers a web map and customize it to make a web map of parks and points of interest across Vancouver.

 Link to workshop: [https://ubc-library-rc.github.io/gis-intro-leaflet/](https://ubc-library-rc.github.io/gis-intro-leaflet/)